Blue Palm Environmental

 Notice of Violation

-A Notice of Violation (NOV) is a written notification that documents and communicates violations observed during an inspection and sent to the construction supervisor when they’re cited for noncompliance with stormwater regulations permit conditions, etc. on the project site.
+A Notice of Violation (NOV) is a written notification that documents and communicates violations observed during an inspection and is sent to the construction supervisor when they’re cited for noncompliance with stormwater regulations, permit conditions, or other project site requirements.

 If you receive an NOV, that means TCEQ has observed one or more violations, and you will have a specified time to return to compliance and provide documentation that all violations have been corrected.
-TCEQ may elect to visit the site and verify that the violations have been corrected, or it may be enough for the contractor to submit documentation to TCEQ.
+The TCEQ may elect to visit the site and verify that the violations have been corrected, or it may be sufficient for the contractor to submit documentation to the TCEQ.

 If you have received an NOV and corrected all violations listed in the NOV, within the time given, you will not be referred for enforcement for those violations.
-If you do not correct the violations in time, you may then be referred for enforcement action.
+If you do not correct the violations in a timely manner, you may then be referred for enforcement action.

-The State of Texas operates under the Texas Pollutant Discharge Elimination System, and thus penalties and fees are determined by the TCEQ Penalty Policy Matric.
+The State of Texas operates under the Texas Pollutant Discharge Elimination System, and thus, penalties and fees are determined by the TCEQ Penalty Policy Matrix.
 The costs for Notices of Violation depend on the following factors:

 • The degree of harm that the violation caused